matteobettini/Santorini-soft-eng-2020-Aspesi-Bettini-DeVita/README.md

     > java -jar GameClient.jar
     ```
   - This command sets the Client on Graphical User Interface(GUI) mode, but it can be followed by **-cli** if the Command Line Interface(CLI) is preferred.
-  - The Server's IP to connect to can be specified during the execution.
+  - The Server's IP and port to connect to can be specified during the execution.

  ## Build
  Use maven to build jar files for both the Client and the Server by choosing the appropriate Maven Profile.